barbulescu/mars-rover-kata/README.md

    - After executing the commands, the rover's final position and orientation are output, e.g., `1 3 N`.

 5. **Obstacles (optional extension):**
-   - Add obstacles on the plateau, represented by coordinates.
+   - Add obstacles on the grid, represented by coordinates.
    - If the rover encounters an obstacle, it stops moving and reports its last position.

 ---